MWSimple/AdminCrudBundle/Resources/doc/configuracion_en.md

 view_show: 'AcmeDemoBundle:post:show.html.twig'
 delete: 'admin_post_delete' #If I comment this line not shown in the edit and show
 export: 'admin_post_export' #Use sonata export
-export_pdf: #If the content exceeds the width of the page you can set the font size
+export_pdf: #If the content exceeds the width of the page you can set the font size.
+If set false not added
      title_fontSize: 14 # Default is 14
      table_fontSize: 12 # Default is 12
 sessionFilter: 'PostControllerFilter' #If I comment this line does not use session.
 To remove the filter Filtertype comment line in the Controller generated